scriptin/topokanji/README.md

 1. (string) Kanji itself. `"all"` is a special case in the first row.
 2. (integer) How many times it was found in the analyzed data set.
 For `"all"` it is a total number of kanji, including repetitions.
 3. (float) Fraction of total amount of data this character represents.
 For `"all"` it is `1` (i.e. 100%).

+### meanings/*.json

+Kanji meanings in JSON format, structure is obvious.
+Each file is named with 2-letter language code after a language it uses.

+Currently available list of meanings in English is based on my Anki decks and contains data from many sources, sometimes even from Chinese vocabularies.
+The goal was to provide the list of meanings which is easy for learning kanji, and not necessarily (but hopefully) the most precise, complete, or "right" in any sense.

 ## Usage